 In addition to watching movies with Cinema Environment, Vision Pro also offers a way to capture spatial images or videos with just the press of a button.
 This feature uses the headset’s cameras and sensors to capture depth information so you can relive your memories in 3D with Spatial Audio.

-The Apple Vision Pro, with its remarkable spatial computing capabilities, is supposed to be a very high-end mixed reality headset with an asking price tag of $3499.
-This makes the Apple Vision Pro almost 9x costlier than Meta Quest 2, the current most popular AR/VR headset available on the market.
+The Apple Vision Pro, with its remarkable spatial computing capabilities, will start at $3,499 with 256GB of storage in the U.S. This makes the Apple Vision Pro almost 9x costlier than the Meta Quest 2, the current most popular AR/VR headset available on the market.

 Witness the world through a new vision!

-There you have it, the era of spatial computing is here, and Apple Vision Pro is its forerunner.
-So, whether you’re a professional looking for a way to push your craft to the next level or a tech enthusiast eager to explore the endless possibilities offered by this groundbreaking platform, tighten your seatbelts and get ready to witness the world through a whole new vision.
+There you have it!
+The era of spatial computing is here, and Apple Vision Pro is its forerunner.
+So, whether you’re looking for a way to push your craft to the next level or eager to explore the endless possibilities of mixed reality, get ready to witness the world through a whole new vision.

 Also read: